All about Kalispell Montana

 There is no way to share information about every single possibility for hiking in the Kalispell area.
 The Salish Mountains to the west of Kalispell and the Swan Range to the east both provide almost-countless opportunities for hiking.
 Here are just a few highlights:

 In the Swan Range, the Jewel Basin is a popular site for hikers.
 This area has over 15,000 acres, 35 miles of trails and 27 lakes.
 Motorized vehicles and horses are not allowed in the area.
 I can personally attest that the hiking in this area is amazing.
 Some of the trails get very little traffic and are somewhat overgrown.
 You could walk miles on a weekday and not see another person.
 Other times, you may run into some hikers or bikers and can trade some thoughts about the trails.
 And the views!
 The above photo was taken during a hike to the Twin Lakes area of Jewel Basin several years ago.
-This year I had the pleasure to try a different Jewel Basin hike, this time to Birch Lake.
+I have also had the pleasure to try other Jewel Basin hikes such as Birch Lake.
 Details of the road into the hiking area, and information regarding the Birch Lake hike can be found here.
-And a map of the Jewel Basin can be found here.
+And I’ve also hiked to Mount Aeneas, the highest mountain in the Jewel Basin area.
+That’s where I saw this mountain goat – what a treat!
+A map of the Jewel Basin can be found here.
 This is a great place to explore!

 Also in the Swan Range is Alpine Trail #7.
 This is a 54 mile-long trail that starts at Columbia Mountain, which is east of Columbia Falls.
 It passes through the Jewel Basin, and ends at Inspiration Point, a 7,552 summit which is located near the southern end of Flathead Lake.

 In the Salish Mountains, there are more than 4,000 square miles of forests, hills and mountains.
 The mountains in this range are not as high as those found in the Eastern part of the area.
 If you are interested in climbing, the Stone Hill Rock Climbing Area provides over 300 climbing routes.
 In terms of hiking, there are multiple hiking trails in the Salish Mountain Range.
 Trailheads are located at Ashley Peak, Lupine, Blacktail, Wild Bill, Elk Mountain and more.
 One park, only minutes from the center of Kalispell is Herron Park.
-I was able to explore the park in 2019 and more information can be found here.
+I have explored this park many times and more information can be found here.
 The best way to find trails in the Salish area is to purchase a Kootenai and East Half Kaniksu National Forests map.

 An important note on hiking in the Montana area.
 Bear spray is a “must.”
 The spray can be purchased in many locations in and around Kalispell.
 Check with sporting stores first (Cabelas, REI, Sportsman & Ski Haus).
 And when you buy the bear spray, make sure to read the directions and know how to use it, and don’t forget to make sure it’s easily accessible.
+Don’t put it inside a backpack, have it close to your hands.
 Bears run fast!

 Also, don’t forget to bring a lot of water.
 Even when it’s cool, the air is dry and you need to ensure you hydrate often.